 Once the outbreak is over, throw out the vacuum bag and clean your vacuum extensively with hot water and bleach.
 You can also use bleach and hot water as a mop to clean other surfaces that may get infected.

-Pulling the Last Straw
+Pulling the Last Straw to Prevent Scabies

 While cleaning your bedroom is a possible option, you might want to prevent another outbreak by simply throwing everything out.
 Bed bugs are tricky to banish, and you wouldn’t want them to get near your body once more.